niculbolas/OnBaseAnalysis/README.md

 https://docs.google.com/presentation/d/1Fbdeag4vSCsL9-5nd2GrHZuVQTGI6RN9MP3OGq_jNjQ/edit?usp=sharing

 ## Database:
-Currently hosted locally within SQL
+Currently hosted locally within SQL.
+All SQL related files can be found in their relevant folder.
+These files include images of uploaded data in PgAdmin, a schema for SQL, an ERD, and a final exported csv after a join occurred.

 ## Machine Learning:
 Linear Regression & *MAYBE* multi-variable linear regression depending on progress.
 Examples of linear regression ML are present in ML branch.